Lastaapps/ctu-bi-pjp/README.md

 cd build &&
 make
 ```
-Builded compiler outputs intermediate code from which llvm can generate a binary.
+Builded compiler outputs intermediate code from which LLVM can generate a binary.

 ## OS speficic problems: